nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 3: Basics of the Central Processing Unit (CPU).md

 [^6]: The CPU clock is limited by the slowest logical pat that must be traversed in a cycle.

 [^7]: It is possible to implement the programmer's working registers as shift registers rather than as basic storage registers, but for speed and simplicity, the shifting capability is usually located further down the datapath either as part of or following the ALU.

+[^8]: subtrahend: a quantity or number to be subtracted from another

+[^9]: minuend: a quantity or number from which another is subtracted